On the development and analysis of coupled surface-subsurface models of catchments. Part 2. A three-dimensional

 A two remarks are in order:

 \begin{enumerate}[label={(\roman*)},leftmargin=*, align = left, labelsep=\parindent, topsep=3pt, itemsep=2pt,itemindent=0pt ]

-\item Firstly, there are some remaining terms in the dimensionless governing equations, which are small; however, they should not be neglected.
-The temporal term $\tau_s$ of~\eqref{eq:1D_overland} becomes significant for small values of $t$.
+\item Firstly, there are some remaining terms in the dimensionless governing equations, which are small; however, they should not be neglected. \editt{For example, coefficient,

+is small, which means that the characteristic timescale of accumulation of surface water is much shorter than the characteristic timescale of vertical subsurface flow.
+However, temporal term} of~\eqref{eq:1D_overland} becomes significant for small values of $t$.
 Since the typical rainfall times are much lower than the characteristic time of groundwater transfer (estimated as $t_0\approx6.8\cdot 10^7~\mathrm{s}\approx 2$ years), we are often interested in the short-time behaviour, and therefore, this term should not be neglected.

-\item Secondly, the $\betazx$ term is also small in Scenario B compared to the leading term representing flow in the $\hat z$-direction, and therefore it can be neglected in regions with significant temporal effects (\emph{e.g.} in partially saturated zones impacted by the rainfall).
+\item Secondly, the $\betazx$ term is also small in the \textit{shallow aquifer} scenario compared to the leading term representing the flow in the $\hat z$-direction, and therefore it can be neglected in regions with significant temporal effects (\emph{e.g.} in partially saturated zones impacted by the rainfall).
 However, in the fully saturated zone, where $h_g>0$, we have $\frac{\d\theta}{\d h}=0$.
 In this zone, the balance between the two remaining terms needs to be maintained---the horizontal flow becomes high enough to balance the vertical flow.
 Therefore, the $\betazx$ term cannot be neglected in the fully-saturated zone; however, another simplification based on the shallow-water approximation can be considered.
 This will be explored in the Part 3 of our work. \end{enumerate}